 According to gov.uk, if you are flying to the UK, you can bring up to 200 cigarettes, or 100 cigarillos, or 50 cigars, or 250g of tobacco, or a combination that makes up these amounts.

-Can You Bring Cigarettes on a Plane If You’re Under 21?
+You Might Be Able to Bring Cigarettes If You’re Under 21

 Depending on the country you are flying from/to, it may be illegal to bring cigarettes on a plane if you are under 21.